Longitudinal Self-Supervised Learning: Experiments

-We also assess the quality of disentanglement by simulating the average brain at different brain ages.
-To generate an average representation for brain age $\psi$, we construct the age-related component by sampling along $\boldsymbol{\tau}$ and construct the age-independent component as the group average of the components orthogonal to $\boldsymbol{\tau}$. $\z^\psi = \psi\boldsymbol{\tau} + \frac{1}{N}\sum_{i=1}^N \left(\z^i - \z^i\boldsymbol{\tau}^\top\boldsymbol{\tau}\right)$.
-By decoding the age-dependent representation, we observe a pattern of enlargement in the ventricle and loss of brain tissues as age increases (Fig. \ref{fig:adni_aud_brain}), which converges with the concept in current neuroscience literature \cite{Sullivan08}.
+where the first term corresponds to the representation of brain age and the second term captures factors independent from brain age, i.e., the group average of the components orthogonal to $\boldsymbol{\tau}$.
+By decoding this age-dependent representation, we observe a pattern of enlargement in the ventricle and loss of brain tissues as age increases (Fig. \ref{fig:adni_aud_brain}).
+This pattern converges with the current understanding of brain aging in the neuroscience literature \citep{Sullivan08}.

-Lastly, we classify AD patients from control subjects based on the learned representations.
-For fair comparison, we use a fixed network architecture for all methods in this experiment, as our goal is to show the superiority of our self-supervised representation learning rather than obtaining state-of-the-art results on ADNI dataset with complected architecture design.
-In the cross-sectional setting, the representations learned by LSSL enable more accurate prediction than the baselines except for SimCLR (Table \ref{table:adni} CNN frozen).
-This is to be expected because the CNN classification neglects temporal correlation across images of each individual, so our longitudinal modeling might not show full advantage.
-Note that the accuracy of our model closely matches up to SimCLR after fine-tuning the encoder in the cross-sectional setting.
-On the other hand, when performing classification based on the longitudinal sequences (CNN+RNN), the accuracy associated with the LSSL representations significantly increases and outperforms the baselines, which is also the case after fine-tuning the encoders.
-This indicates that the representations learned by LSSL contain more informative temporal relations across subject-specific images.
-Moreover, when performing the fine-tuning in an end-to-end setting, the encoder pre-trained by LSSL demonstrates faster convergence rate in both cross-sectional and longitudinal settings despite that all methods start from random predictions (due to random initialization of the MLP layers) (Fig. \ref{fig:adni_convergence}).
+Lastly, we classified AD patients from control subjects based on the learned representations.
+In the cross-sectional setting, the representations learned by LSSL enabled more accurate prediction than the baselines except for SimCLR (Table \ref{table:adni} CNN), and the bAcc of our model closely matched up to SimCLR after fine-tuning the encoder in the cross-sectional setting.
+On the other hand, when performing classification based on the longitudinal sequences (CNN+RNN), the bAcc associated with the LSSL representations increased and outperformed all baselines, which was also the case after fine-tuning the encoders.
+This accuracy improvement over cross-sectional CNN indicates that LSSL resulted in informative temporal trajectories of individuals in the representation space, which could only be learned by the RNN models.
+Moreover, when performing the fine-tuning in an end-to-end setting, the encoder pre-trained by LSSL converged the fastest in both cross-sectional and longitudinal settings (see Fig. \ref{fig:adni_convergence}) despite that all methods started from random predictions (as the MLP layers were randomly initialized).
+When using the most accurate implementation (LSSL+RNN+fine-tuning), the bAcc for distinguishing MCI from controls (69.9\%) and AD (69.5\%) were also higher than those without pretraining of LSSL (68.3\% and 66.5\%).
+Note, the classification accuracies are in line with the literature \citep{Oh2019}, which ranges from 60\% to 75\% bAcc depending on the progressiveness of the MCI subjects used for classification.